 How does all this help your skin?
 Stress hormones like cortisol and CRH can contribute to acne, so lowering your anxiety levels can help prevent those stress breakouts.

-And the tea leaves in earl grey also contain our favorite skin defenders: antioxidants.
+The tea leaves in Earl Grey also contain our favorite skin defenders: antioxidants.
 Antioxidants help neutralize free radicals and protect your complexion from environmental damage.
 Take that, premature aging!

 HELPS WITH: environmental damage, anti-aging, hormonal imbalance